kodingkirby/TinderBot/README.md

 # Tinderbot
-> Automate your online dating

-Does your thumb cramp from repeated right swiping?
-Does it ever feel like online dating is a numbers game?
-Tinderbot is your solution.
-This app will auto-like user profiles and optionally store all personal information to a database for further analysis.
+Proof of concept autoliker script that scrapes user profiles into a database for later analysis.

 ![screenshot](docs/screenshots/screenshot1.png)